contentful/ui-extensions-sdk/examples/number-dropdown/README.md

 # Getting Started with Contentful Widgets

-This guide will walk you through uploading, using and chaning your first widget.
+This guide will walk you through uploading, using, and making changes to your first widget.

 1. [Uploading the widget to a space](#uploading-the-widget-to-a-space)
 2. [Using the widget in the Contentful App](#using-the-widget-in-the-contentful-app)